-YouTube doesn't allow content that spreads medical misinformation that contradicts the World Health Organization (WHO) or local health authorities’ medical information about COVID-19.
-This is limited to content that contradicts WHO or local health authorities’ guidance on:
+YouTube doesn't allow content that spreads medical misinformation that contradicts the World Health Organization's (WHO) or local health authorities' medical information about COVID-19.
+This is limited to content that contradicts guidance from the WHO or local health authorities on:

 What this policy means for you

 If you're posting content

 Don't post content on YouTube if it includes any of the following:

 Treatment misinformation: Discouraging someone from seeking medical treatment by encouraging the use of cures or remedies to treat COVID-19.